 It’s no secret that we are pretty addicted to sensory bins over here.
 Need to keep the kid busy?
 Sensory bin.
 Bored with your lesson for the day?
 Sensory bin.
 Didn’t get enough sleep last night?
 Sensory bin!
-They’re our go-to solution for just about everything, and today I’m sharing one of our new favorites!
+They’re our go-to solution for just about everything, so today I’m sharing our favorite tips and tricks!

 Choose Fillers You Can Use Over and Over Again

 If you look through many of my pictures on Instagram, you’ll notice that we have several different fillers for our bins that we use over and over.
 Shiny dry black beans, dry brown beans, oatmeal and cotton balls are some of our absolute favorites!
 We love to use bright, seasonal manipulatives and they always look so pretty against the colors of these fillers.
 Also, saving money by reusing the same fillers repeatedly frees up your budget to grab new seasonal manipulatives!

 Pick Age-Appropriate Manipulatives

 While sensory bins are never an activity that LG gets to work on without supervision, it’s still super important for you to make sure you’re choosing age-appropriate manipulatives.
 LG’s first sensory bin looks very different from the ones she works with now.

 For little bitties, be sure to choose large manipulatives that don’t pose a choking hazard.
 Items like oversize stickers or puzzle pieces are a great way to introduce bins.
 We even started off with water bins to insure she couldn’t put the filler in her mouth!

 Now that she’s almost 4 years old, we use lots of fun little manipulatives like mini erasers and beads.
 However, her bins stay right next to an adult to make sure nothing finds its way into her mouth (or nose or ears)!